zeroclipboard/zeroclipboard/docs/api/ZeroClipboard.Core.md

   e = {
     type: "error",
     name: "flash-deactivated",
-    messsage: "Flash is too outdated for your browser and/or is configured as click-to-activate",
+    messsage: "Flash is too outdated for your browser and/or is configured as click-to-activate.
+This may also mean that the ZeroClipboard SWF object could not be loaded, so please check your `swfPath` configuration and/or network connectivity.
+May also be attempting to run Flash in a sandboxed iframe, which is impossible.",
     target: null,
     relatedTarget: null,
     currentTarget: flashSwfObjectRef,